zachwylde00/samples/smartthings/README.md

 ### SmartThings New App

-1. Tap `automations` in lower bar.
+1. Open the SmartThings app and tap **Automations** in the bottom navigation bar.

 2. Tap **Add** (Android) or **+** (iOS).